 Diagnosing the Cause: Types of Heart Murmurs

-Your healthcare provider will probably investigate the root cause of the heart murmur.
-Clues about the cause can be explored based on how loud the sound is, graded from 1 to 6.
-A grade of 1 out of 6 (1/6) is very faint, heard only with a special effort.
-A grade 6 out of 6 (6/6) is extremely loud, and can be heard with a stethoscope even when slightly removed from the chest.
+Your health care provider will investigate the root cause of the heart murmur.
+Clues about the cause can be based on the loudness, location and quality of the murmur.
+Loudness is graded from 1 to 6.
+A grade of 1 is very faint, heard only with a special effort.
+A grade 6 is extremely loud and can be heard with a stethoscope even without touching the chest.

-Other tests your doctor may use to decide if the murmur is abnormal include:
+Other tests may be done to decide if the murmur needs further investigation including:

-As with most conditions, heart murmurs and any underlying problems will vary in severity and risk.
+As with most conditions, heart murmurs and any underlying problems can vary in severity and risk.

 Seeking a Qualified Health Care Provider or Specialist

-Any time a murmur is suspected to be associated with a valve problem that may eventually need treatment or repair, it is wise to begin investigating your community for a qualified healthcare provider with experience at diagnosing and treating your condition.
+Any time a murmur is suspected to be associated with a valve problem that may need treatment or repair, it’s wise to look for a qualified health care provider with experience diagnosing and treating your condition.
 A specialist who regularly manages valve disease can assess your condition and offer treatment options.